-The Great River Road takes you through the heart of America along the Mississippi River.
-For about 3,000 miles this scenic byway follows a network of highways and local roads along the river from northern Minnesota all the way south to the Gulf of Mexico off Louisiana’s coast.
+The Great River Road runs through the heart of America along the Mississippi River.
+For about 3,000 miles, this scenic byway follows a network of highways and local roads along the river from northern Minnesota all the way south to the Gulf of Mexico off Louisiana’s coast.
 It passes through ten states along several highways and roads all well marked with white and green “Pilot” signs.

 From north to south it takes about 36 hours of driving, and anywhere from four to ten days depending on how much you want to stop and explore.

-Of course you won’t want to drive the entire time, this route takes you through major cities like Memphis, St. Louis, and New Orleans, and past several parks, historical sites, museums and attractions.
+Of course, you won’t want to drive the entire time.
+This route takes you through major cities like Memphis, St. Louis, and New Orleans, and past several parks, historical sites, museums and other attractions.
 These are fifteen highlights you won’t want to miss.

 1. Itasca State Park, Minnesota

 Start your trip where the Mississippi River first begins: Lake Itasca in north-central Minnesota.
 The headwaters are marked by a monument that reads, “Here 1475 ft above the ocean the Mighty Mississippi begins to flow on its winding way 2552 miles to the Gulf of Mexico.”

 This end of the water is shallow and you can walk across the river on stepping stones as it sets off on its winding journey down to the Gulf of Mexico.